We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given a string s, find the length of the longest substring without duplicate characters.
+Given a string s, determine the length of the longest substring that does not contain any repeating characters.

 Key Insights